493g/Research-Assistant/README.md

 # Research-Assistant
 This is a Research Assistant using Langchain that can help you with your research work.
 For this project I have used Llama3-70B-8192 as LLM and Qwen/Qwen3-Embedding-8B embedding model from langchain.
 ChromaDB in memory vectorestore has been used in this project.
-User can upload their research paper and based on the research paper LLM will generate its response, If you want to learn more about a particular topic which is not explain in the research paper, tools like arxiv and wikipedia are integrated so that user can get knowledge about a particular topic fromm multiple sources.
+User can upload their research paper and based on the research paper LLM will generate its response, If you want to learn more about a particular topic which is not explained in the research paper, tools like arxiv and wikipedia are integrated so that user can learn about a particular topic fromm multiple sources.

 ## Features
 * Pdf Analysis : Upload your research papers (PDFs) and ask questions directly about their content.
 The AI will provide answers based on the provided document.